-During the financial year the principal continuing activities of the consolidated entity consisted of two distinct areas:
+During the financial year the principal continuing activities of the consolidated entity are as follows:

-The sale, design and distribution of its medical device product range within its Orthopaedic Division; and Within the Innovation Division, advancing the development and commercialisation of innovative technologies into products which can be taken to market.
-The current major project being a ceramic bone substitute which is both load bearing and biocompatible under an exclusive global license from the University of Sydney.
+The sale, design and distribution of its medical device product range within its Orthopaedic Division; and

+Within the Innovation Division, advancing the development and commercialisation of innovative technologies into products which can be taken to market.
+The current major project being a ceramic bone substitute which is both load bearing and biocompatible.